tsuereth/systemtap-containers-experiment/README.md

 That said, there are many potential improvements to this approach for rapidly-initializing systemtap, including but not limited to:

-- Kernel release-match confirmation in prepared "runner" images, to ensure that the `$(uname -r)` used when preparing the runner (installing headers and debug symbols) matches your current host. *Note that this will effectively invalidate current GitHub Actions-prepared runners, as those kernel builds don't exactly match typical end-user systems.*
+- Kernel release-match confirmation in prepared "runner" images, to ensure that the `$(uname -r)` used when preparing the runner (installing headers and debug symbols) matches your current host.
+(Currently, a kernel release-mismatch between your host and the runner will result in unclear runtime errors; this should fail faster with a clear indication of the problem.)

 - A simple helper/wrapper for selecting a host-appropriate "runner" i.e. to detect debian-12 versus ubuntu-24.04 in the host.